Russell, New Zealand: Early European settlement

 When European and American ships began visiting New Zealand in the early 1800s, the indigenous Māori quickly recognised there were great advantages in trading with these strangers, whom they called tauiwi.

 The Bay of Islands offered a safe anchorage and had a large Māori population.
 To attract ships, Māori began to supply food, timber and prostitution.
 In exchange, the Māori population traded for firearms, alcohol and other goods of European manufacture.

 Kororāreka developed as a result of this trade but soon earned a reputation as a community full of prostitution and without laws.
 It became known as the "Hell Hole of the Pacific"; European law had no influence and Māori law was seldom enforced within the town's area.
 Fighting on the beach at Kororāreka in March 1830, between northern and southern subtribes (hapū) within the Ngāpuhi iwi, became known as the Girls' War.

 On 30 January 1840 at Christ Church, Governor William Hobson read his proclamations (which were the beginnings of the Treaty of Waitangi) in the presence of a number of settlers and the Māori chief Moka Te Kainga-mataa.
 A document confirming what had happened was signed at this time by around forty witnesses, including Moka, the only Māori signatory.
 The following week, the treaty proceedings moved across to the western side of the bay to Waitangi.

 By this time, Kororāreka was an important mercantile centre and served as a vital resupply port for whaling and sealing operations.
 When the Colony of New Zealand was founded in that year, Hobson was reluctant to choose Kororāreka as his capital, due to its bad reputation.
 Instead, he purchased land at Okiato, situated five kilometres to the south, and renamed it Russell in honour of the Secretary of State for the Colonies, Lord John Russell.
 Hobson soon decided that the move to the Okiato site was a mistake, and Auckland was selected as the new capital not long after.

 Kororāreka was part of the Port of Russell, and after Russell (now Okiato) became virtually deserted, Kororāreka gradually came to be known as Russell as well.
 In January 1844, Governor Robert FitzRoy officially designated Kororāreka as part of the township of Russell.
 Today, the name Russell applies only to Kororāreka, while the former capital is known either by its original name of Okiato or as Old Russell.

 Catholic mission

 In 1841–42, Jean Baptiste Pompallier established a Roman Catholic mission in Russell, which contained a printing press for the production of Māori-language religious texts.
 His building, known as Pompallier Mission, remains in the care of Heritage New Zealand.

-On 18 November 1844, while at anchor in the Bay of Islands, Mary Davis Wallis described "Kororarika" [sic] as a town "which appears small, consisting of a few houses along the shore, and cottages scattered here and there on the slope of the hills behind.
+On 18 November 1844, while at anchor in the Bay of Islands, Mary Davis Wallis described "Kororarika" as a town "which appears small, consisting of a few houses along the shore, and cottages scattered here and there on the slope of the hills behind.
 Nothing is to be seen back of the town but lofty hills not particularly verdant."